 UW's spirit of innovation continues to cultivate knowledge and ideas that have an impact on local, national, and international communities.
 Our graduate students contribute significantly to research that encompasses many areas — from public health to recreation management.

 The Faculty of Health will use these donations to leverage provincial matching programs.

 Canadian Index of Wellbeing

-The Canadian Index of Wellbeing (CIW) is an independent, non-partisan network located in the Faculty of Applied Health Sciences at the University of Waterloo.
+The Canadian Index of Wellbeing (CIW) is an independent, non-partisan network located in the Faculty of Health at the University of Waterloo.
 The CIW is a robust information tool that provides a new way of measuring wellbeing that goes beyond narrow economic measures.

 The Canadian Index of Wellbeing provides unique insights into the quality of life of Canadians – overall, and in specific areas that matter: our standard of living, our health, the quality of our environment, our education and skill levels, the way we use our time, the vitality of our communities, our participation in the democratic process, and the state of our leisure and culture.
 In short, the CIW is the only national index that will measure wellbeing in Canada across a wide spectrum of domains.